open-mmlab/mmdeploy/docs/en/tutorials/how_to_install_mmdeploy_on_jetsons.md

 ### Conda

 We have to install [Archiconda](https://github.com/Archiconda/build-tools/releases) instead as the Anaconda does not provide the wheel built for jetson.
+The commands below is an example for installation, you can choose another version of Archiconda by accessing [Archiconda releases page](https://github.com/Archiconda/build-tools/releases).
 ```shell
 wget https://github.com/Archiconda/build-tools/releases/download/0.2.3/Archiconda3-0.2.3-Linux-aarch64.sh
 bash Archiconda3-0.2.3-Linux-aarch64.sh